 The History & Background of L-Isoleucine

-L-isoleucine is one of the essential amino acid that the body cannot produce and must be acquired thru diets.
-It is popular for its ability increase endurance and repairs and rebuilds muscle cells.
-This is helpful to body builders for it helps regain and give energy as well as help the body to recover faster after intense training.
+L-isoleucine is one of the essential amino acids that the body cannot produce and must be acquired thru diets.
+It is famous for its ability to increase endurance and repairs and rebuilds muscle cells.
+This is helpful to bodybuilders for it helps regain and give energy as well as help the body to recover faster after intense training.

 It also supports repair muscle tissue through blood clotting and improves your stamina.
-Apparently, l-isoleucine is widely used by bodybuilders and athletes.
-Meat, fish, eggs, nuts, seeds and pulses are some of the few high protein food that is a source of isoleucine.
+L-isoleucine is widely used by bodybuilders and athletes.
+Meat, fish, eggs, nuts, seeds, and pulses are some of the few high protein foods that are a source of isoleucine.

 Use in Supplements

 People who exercise a lot should supplement themselves with isoleucine.
 Although there is no sufficient evidence, isoleucine can increase muscle mass and improve athletic performance, preventing amino acid deficiency and reduction of acute diarrhea in children.